Antihypertensive therapy

 • The choice of other medications should be driven by compelling indications

 Many antihypertensive combinations can be prescribed as a single pill in a once-daily generic form, allowing for simpler and more affordable regimens.
-Combinations of hydrochlorothiazide (HCTZ) and generic ACEIs are especially appealing.
+Combinations of a thiazide and a generic ACE inhibitor are especially useful.

 Stopping the "silent killer"